oracle-samples/oci-data-science-ai-samples/ai-quick-actions/cli-tips.md

 ### Description

-Creates a new Aqua model deployment on custom container(BYOR).
+Creates a new Aqua model deployment on custom container(BYOC).

 ### Usage